-Serabi has three exploration licenses granted within the Jardim do Ouro area covering a total of 13,543 ha and has a further six exploration licenses in application covering an area of 28,813 ha.
+Serabi has ten exploration licenses granted within the Jardim do Ouro area covering a total of 21,760 ha and has a further four exploration licenses in application covering an area of 21,023 ha.
 These are in addition to its mining licence which covers an area of 1,150 ha.
-One of the three exploration licences granted is for the Sao Chico project and covers an area of 1,416 ha.
+In addition it holds a further exploration licence for the Sao Chico project which covers an area of 1,416 ha.
 This licence expired on 14 March 2014 and the Company has commenced the process of converting this exploration licence into a mining concession.
-The Final Exploration Report ("FER") which represents the first significant stage of this process was approved by the DNPM in November 2014.
-The Company is now in the process of completing and submitting the Plano Approvimiento Economico.
+The Final Exploration Report ("FER") which represents the first significant stage of this process was approved by the DNPM in November 2014 and the Plano Approvimiento Economico was submitted in September 2015.
 However, with the Guia de Utilização (a trial mining license) already in place, all mining operations can continue in parallel.
-The issuing of the mining licence will also require numerous other submissions, including an Emergency and Rescue Plan, a Closure Plan, a Risk Management Plan and finally the 'Plano de Control Impacto Ambiental Mineracao' (an environmental control plan for the mining activities).
+The issuing of the mining licence also requires numerous other submissions, including an Emergency and Rescue Plan, a Closure Plan, a Risk Management Plan and finally the 'Plano de Control Impacto Ambiental Mineracao' (an environmental control plan for the mining activities).
 All these plans are sent to the DNPM and upon approval, applications can then be made initially for an 'Installation License (LI) and then the subsequent Operation License (LO).